ukflava/Keen-Dating-App/README.md

 * Users have access to emojis and gifs built into the chat system
 * Users can update their profile based on multiple things such as gender, age, location, height, lifestyle choices and more

-## Stretch/Other features/clean ups we wanted to get to but ran out of time:
+## Other features/clean ups for the future:
 * Account creation and sign up flow
 * Voice only call
 * Implement Spotify API to display top listened artists and set their fav song on their profile